REZ3X/rejaka_web/public/blog/posts/nvmWindows/index.md

-# Mighty Tool for JS Developer
+# Node Version Manager (NVM) for Windows

-Hey you fellow JS developer!
-As you already knew, we often deal with multiple projects built using different versions of Node.js.
-It’s frustrating, right?
-You wouldn’t want to install each version manually, of course not!
-That’d be nuts.
-So here’s the ultimate solution..
-Node Version Manager (NVM)!
+If you work with JavaScript, you've probably dealt with multiple projects requiring different Node.js versions.
+Installing each version manually is tedious and time-consuming.
+That's where Node Version Manager (NVM) comes in.

-What?
-You don’t know what that is??
-Well simply, it’s a tool that lets you install, manage, and switch between different versions of Node.js easily.
-Instead of being stuck with one global version, NVM allows you to quickly switch versions depending on your project.
+NVM is a tool that lets you install, manage, and switch between different Node.js versions easily.
+Instead of being stuck with one global version, you can quickly switch versions depending on your project needs.

-Cool right?
-So fellow JS developer in Windows... let me help you!
+This guide will walk you through installing and configuring NVM on Windows.

 > This tutorial is for Windows only.
 But if you're a Linux user, I already made a guide for Debian below: